When is the best time to workout when you’re intermittent fasting? Great question.

 Early afternoon workouts: Right before your eating window opens.

 Many IFers like to complete their workouts right before their eating window opens.
 This allows them to open their window and fuel their body with food right after their workout is complete.
-This might be a good balance for you if you have issues fasting for hours after post-workout.

 After your eating window has opened.